imjacobtw/angela-yu-web-dev-course-projects/README.md

 A web application for storing information on previously read books, such as summary notes, their ratings, and when the books were read.

 #### Goals
-- Integrate public RESTful APIs with Axios.
+- Fetch data from public RESTful APIs using Axios.
-- Learn how to perform CRUD operations with a PostgreSQL database.
+- Learn how to integrate a PostgreSQL database with the server.
-- Reinforce Node.js and Express concepts.
+- Practice creating SQL queries for CRUD operations.

 #### Technologies
 - JavaScript